Arden on the Severn, Maryland

 Arden on the Severn is a census-designated place (CDP) in Anne Arundel County, Maryland.
 The population was 1,880 at the 2020 census.
 Its homes offer residents private waterfront beaches including private docks and boat slips as well as access to four private community beaches.

 The homes in Arden on the Severn are considered to be amongst some of the most sought after residential properties in the State of Maryland, as the community is secluded from main roads and business, but is close enough to the main highways offering residents easy commuting routes with low amounts of traffic to the Washington, D.C., Annapolis, and Baltimore metro areas.

 Geography

 Arden on the Severn is located at 39°4′16″N 76°35′25″W (39.071009, −76.590347).

 According to the United States Census Bureau, the city has a total area of 4.2 km2, of which 3.7 km2 is land and 0.5 km2, or 12.75%, is water.

 History

 According to the town center in Arden on the Severn, the area was used in the past for mining and cultivation.
 It developed into a community as the miners and cultivators remained close to and resided in the areas by the mines, especially areas closest to the beaches.
-There has been an ongoing search for a rowdy rebel ever since the early 1800s.
-A vintage wanted poster exists and is widely circulated.